joshuagryphon/plastid/docs/source/installation.rst

  - `zlib <www.zlib.net>`_, including its headers

-The following are not required for full functionality, but are recommended for specific functions:
+The following are not required for full functionality, but are required for specific functions or just plain useful:

  - `bowtie`_ (not `bowtie 2`_) for use in  :py:mod:`~plastid.bin.crossmap`
  - `Jim Kent's utilities`_ for converting BED to BigBed files